IluvatarTheReal/POTMLogParser/Readme.txt

 -a
 Specifies an additional search term that MUST be found in a given line.
 Requires an argument.

+-o
+Specifies an additional search term the parser will try to match, it act as a OR condition.

 -e
 Exclude all lines containing this term.
 Requires an argument.